Athena Promachos: Iconography

+Fragmentary Minerve Ingres (Louvre), is a large Roman copy (2.6 m) of a classical Athena, presented as a possible copy of Promachos.
+However, iconography varies, with other sources showing a huge owl figure at her feet, or an owl on a tree trunk, under her right arm, sometimes associated with a shield, a column, or a snake, and several modern reconstruction proposals have been made, with widely varying results.

+Of surviving models thought to represent the type, the two outstanding ones are the Athena Elgin, a small bronze statuette in the Metropolitan Museum of Art, who bears an owl in her outstretched hand (as among some coin types), and possibly the Athena Medici torso in the Louvre, of which there are a number of replicas.

+Another very common variant is that Promachos is interpreted as a walking goddess swinging a spear.
+It is the parallel and older tradition of depicting Athena in her warlike guise, which can be seen on coins, vases, sculptures and other materials, forming a typological family that critics have come also to call Promachos.
+This type became particularly popular after it was introduced into the decoration of Panathenaic amphoras, but it is difficult to say whether it influenced Phidias in composing the poses in his works.
+This dynamic and aggressive model regained influence in the 19th-20th centuries among scholars attempting to reconstruct the features of the Phidias Athena Promachos.

 Coinage depictions

 The very first specific archaistic Athena Promachos coin image was depicted on coins that were issued by Alexander the Great in 326.
 One side of this coin depicts Heracles while the other side shows the god, Zeus, with Athena by his knee ready to fight with her spear in her right hand and a shield held in her left.
 Around ten years later, the Athena Promachos appears on coins issued by Ptolemy in Alexandria before taking the title of king around 315 BCE.

 Attic coins from the second and third centuries CE show the only known images of Phidias' Athena Promachos.
 On one side is the depiction of the view of the Acropolis from the north.
 Between the Propylaia and the Erechtheion, there is large female statue of Athena facing towards the west.
 As these images place the statue of the Athena Promachos in this specific location, there is no doubt that it existed.

 There is another group of provincial Roman coins that depict the bust of Athena alone.
 In this depiction she is wearing a Corinthian helmet with a "wave" of hair upon her forehead.
 These coins date from the first half of the second century CE to the second half of the third century CE and are considered to be the most common.
 Since more coinage depictions of Athena wearing a Corinthian helmet have been found as opposed to those that depict her with an Attic helmet, it is thought that the Corinthian were a more popular representation.